jColeChanged/jColeChanged.github.io/jekyll/_posts/counterfactual-regret.md

 games competitively will be able to easily grasp.

-For most people playing well in a game starts with the realization that you are absolutely shit at playing games.
+For most people playing well in a game starts with the realization that you are terrible at playing games.
 Which leads the natural question of how do I not suck at the game I'm playing since I'm definitely going to play video games all day regardless of what others think I should be doing with my life?
 This question has an obvious answer.
 Get good.
 Someone might then ask, Joshua,